polarweasel/blog/content/posts/sheriff-calls-for-guns-on-campus-and-mental-health-reform.md

 Larimer (Colorado) County Sheriff Jim Alderden has an interesting take on guns on campus… In his county, CSU allows concealed weapons.
 In Boulder County, CU Boulder forbids them.

-Â Alderden was instrumental in passing Colorado’s CCW law, and apparently the shall-issue program was based on his practices in Larimer County.
+Alderden was instrumental in passing Colorado’s CCW law, and apparently the shall-issue program was based on his practices in Larimer County.